alijy/Minesweeper/README.md

 ### Challenges:

-1. Javascript doesn't have a right-click event listener!!
+1. Javascript doesn't have a right-click event!!

 	**Solution:** Use the ```.mouseup()``` event and ```event.which```.